 The story plays out almost in real time.
-“Suddenly” is a rural railroad stop of a town in Central California.
-With two confederates, psychotic assassin John Baron (Frank Sinatra) invades the household of retired G-Man Pop Benson (James Gleason), forcing his daughter Ellen (Nancy Gates) and her son Pidge (Kim Charney) to watch as they prepare to ambush the President of the United States at the whistle-stop railroad station, visible from the living-room window.
+“Suddenly” is a rural railroad stop town in Central California.
+With two confederates, psychotic assassin John Baron (Frank Sinatra) invades the household of retired G-Man Pop Benson (James Gleason), forcing his daughter Ellen (Nancy Gates) and her son Pidge (Kim Charney) to witness their preparations to ambush the President of the United States at the whistle-stop railroad station, visible from the Bensons’ living-room window.
 Unaware of the drama playing out just up the hill, Ellen’s suitor Sheriff Tod Shaw (Sterling Hayden) helps the secret service prepare for the visit.
 He brings agent Dan Carney (Willis Bouchey) up the hill to visit his old pal Pop.
 They fall right into the lap of the determined, brutal killers.

 Writer Richard Sale had a definite affinity for weird thrillers.
 He wrote the original book for the odd religious allegory Strange Cargo, and his seagoing thrillers Abandon Ship! and Torpedo Run both involve unthinkable decisions of life and death.
 The only religion in this show is the gospel that every American needs to be battle-ready, now, to stave off communist killers and their hired-gun allies.

-Suddenly has no hidden agenda, and is instead a simplistic condemnation of pacifism aimed specifically at women.
+With no hidden agenda, Suddenly promotes a simplistic condemnation of pacifism, aimed specifically at women.
 NRA types will love this, whereas some liberals and feminists may be offended.
 The entire first reel criticizes young mother Ellen Benson, who lost her husband in Korea (fighting Reds), because she now forbids her son Pidge to play with toy guns.
-She thinks that she’s trying to subdue his fighting instincts.
-Father-in-law Pop undermines Ellen’s judgment with the argument that Pidge must be raised to be a fighter, in life in general if not in future wars — America doesn’t need ‘sensitive’ sons and these progressive mothers are making them into sissies.
-Nobody respects Ellen’s wishes or even her authority to decide what’s best for Pidge.
+She thinks that she can subdue Pidge’s fighting instincts in this way.
+Father-in-law Pop undermines Ellen’s judgment with the argument that his grandson must be raised to be a fighter, in life in general if not in future wars.
+America doesn’t need ‘sensitive’ sons and progressive mothers are making them into sissies.
+Nobody respects Ellen’s wishes or her authority to decide what’s best for her own son.
 Sheriff Tod feels it’s his prerogative to ignore Ellen’s explicit wishes, and buy Pidge a cap gun behind her back.
 Mom just doesn’t get it — she doesn’t understand that the world is a dangerous place and that men have to prepare for battle.
 Those freedoms we enjoy require constant vigilance and struggle, you know.

-Fairly well directed, Suddenly’s built-in suspense factor makes it hard to resist, which is why I won’t go into the wild shenanigans that occur in the last few minutes before the President’s train arrives.
+Suddenly is fairly well directed.
+Its built-in suspense factor makes it hard to resist, which is why I won’t go into the wild shenanigans that occur in the last few minutes before the President’s train arrives.
 The ruthless logic of the opening slackens somewhat when the story settles into what would seem to be a one-act TV play format.
 John Baron foolishly tells his entire plan to the Bensons, potential witnesses all.
 He allows a trained Secret Service agent and a tough (albeit wounded) ex- G.I. to sit just a few feet away while he prepares his assassination plan.